wendyverdonk93/docs/content/integrations/ecommerce-integrations/zilvercms/faq/supported-payment-methods.md

 ---
-title : "Available payment methods in ZilverCMS"
+title : "Supported payment methods"
-meta_title: "ZilverCMS plugin available payment methods - MultiSafepay Docs"
+meta_title: "ZilverCMS plugin - Supported payment methods - MultiSafepay Docs"
 meta_description: "In the MultiSafepay Documentation Center all relevant information regarding our Plugins and API.
 As well as Support pages for Payment Method, Tools and General Questions.
 You can also find the contact details of our Support Team and Integration Team."
 read_more: "."
 ---